 PTCB Controlled Substances Diversion Prevention Certificate holders have demonstrated their knowledge of controlled substances diversion strategies and DEA requirements.

 A candidate must hold an active PTCB CPhT Certification and complete a PTCB-Recognized Controlled Substances Diversion Prevention Education/Training Program.

-Passing the Controlled Substances Diversion Prevention Exam is required to earn the PTCB Controlled Substances Diversion Prevention Certificate.
-The Controlled Substances Diversion Prevention Exam is a computer-based exam administered at Pearson VUE test centers nationwide.
-The Controlled Substances Diversion Prevention Exam is a 2-hour, multiple-choice, exam that contains 80 questions.
-One hour and 50 minutes are allotted for answering the exam questions and 10 minutes for a tutorial and post-exam survey.
+Candidates are required to pass the Controlled Substances Diversion Prevention Exam to earn the PTCB Controlled Substances Diversion Prevention Certificate.
+The Controlled Substances Diversion Prevention Exam is a computer-based exam with 70 multiple-choice questions.
+Be prepared to commit 1 hour and 30 minutes for the exam (5-minute tutorial, 1 hour and 20-minute exam, and 5-minute post-exam survey).

 Exam Content Outline

 The Controlled Substances Diversion Prevention Exam covers several knowledge areas organized into four domains, as shown in the following table.

 |Consequences of diversion (e.g., infection risks to patients, organizational liability, fines/indictments, fraud charges, loss of job and/or license)|